ouspg/CryptoCourse/Week4Exercises/README.md

 ## Task 2: Partial collisions and preimages of hash functions

 This task focuses on collision and preimage attacks on hash functions.
+Take a look on course book, page 105 onwards.

 **2.1** Implement a partial collision search for different hash functions (MD5, SHA-1, SHA-3 etc.).
 Find partially colliding messages for 2-4 first bytes of the hash value.
 Report the colliding messages and the time it took to find a collision.